 “LNG as a reliable source of supply, with flexible terms of trade and delivery options, as well as competitive pricing, will improve the security of supply for Central Europe and it will also strengthen the transatlantic relations which will be beneficial for our continents”, stated the chairman of the board of directors of CEEP, prof. Leszek Jesień, at the 1st EU-U.S. Energy Council B2B Energy Forum, that took place on the 2nd of May in Brussels.

-The event gathered around 400 stakeholders both from the U.S. and the EU, enjoying the participation of the U.S. Secretary of Energy, Rick Perry and Commissioner for Energy and Climate Action, Miguel Arias Cañete, the Vice-President for Energy Union, Maroš Šefčovič, and European Parliament’s ITRE Committee chair, Jerry Buzek.
+The event gathered around 400 stakeholders both from the U.S. and the EU, enjoying the participation of the U.S. Secretary of Energy, Rick Perry and Commissioner for Energy and Climate Action, Miguel Arias Cañete, the Vice-President for Energy Union, Maroš Šefčovič, and European Parliament’s ITRE Committee chair, Jerzy Buzek.
 The event focused on LNG and was organized by the U.S.-EU Energy Council in collaboration with Central Europe Energy Partners, Polskie LNG and LNG Allies.

 A key objective of the initiative was to encourage business contacts and promote the further uptake of competitively priced U.S. LNG to the EU.
 Both U.S. and European officials expressed their interest in increasing volumes of LNG imports to the EU.
 They underlined that a key enabler of this process is the development of infrastructure on both sides of the Atlantic.
 Moreover, business leaders examined different aspects of trade in LNG.